kubernetes/website/docs/tasks/administer-cluster/access-cluster-api.md

 While running in a Pod, the Kubernetes apiserver is accessible via a Service named `kubernetes` in the `default` namespace.
-Therefore, Pods can use the `kubernetes.default` hostname to query the API server.
+Therefore, Pods can use the `kubernetes.default.svc` hostname to query the API server.
 Official client libraries do this automatically.

 From within a Pod, the recommended way to authenticate to the API server is with a